 Industrial relations index

-Source: Eurofound's analytical framework of industrial relationsTopics: Social partners Social dialogue Collective bargaining Industrial relations
+Source: Eurofound's analytical framework of industrial relationsTopics: Industrial relations and social dialogue Social partners Social dialogue Collective bargaining Industrial relations

 Eurofound's industrial relations index is a composite index that comprehensively measures country performance in four dimensions – industrial democracy, industrial competitiveness, social justice, and quality of work and employment – and in industrial relations systems as a whole.
 It goes beyond the scope of a dashboard approach in terms of cross-country comparisons, benchmarking and advocacy for action.

 The industrial relations index is composed of four dimensions indices, 11 sub-dimensions indices and 47 indicators, all of them with the range [0, 100], where the higher the score the better the performance of the industrial relations system.
 In building the index, strict conceptual and statistical quality criteria were applied to review and fine-tune the indicators, based on the quality assessment and assurance framework of the European Social Survey (ESS) and the literature on selecting indicators.
 The internationally recognised methodology on building composite indicators developed by the Joint Research Centre (JRC) and the Organisation for Economic Co-operation and Development (OECD) was used.
 In this way, the composite indicators used to measure the industrial relations systems in the EU respect both Eurofound's conceptual framework and data properties.